bcgov/smk-cli/docs/edit-tool.md

 ### Show 'All Layers' visibility toggle

-`Show All Layers visibility toggle` activates a toggle that allows users to set all layers to visibe or hidden with a single click.
+`Show All Layers visibility toggle` activates a toggle that allows users to set all layers to visible or hidden with a single click.
 Not recommended for applications with a large volume of layers.

 ### Set layer visible icon